shanmithk/Python-Games/lessons/01_Physics/00_README.md

 ```

-Now, let's add some acelleration.
+Now, let's add some aceleration.
 We will add a little bit to the speed each time step.
 ```python

 acelleration = .1